Anchorsify/Anchorsify.github.io/_pages/Abilities.md

 ## Other
 ##### 1. Willpower
 #### -=[ Desperation ]=-
 Being faced with truly dire straits brings out remarkable characteristics: in animals, in civilians, and in shinobi.
 Thankfully, you're one of those!
 You can activate this ability when defending against an attack by spending a point of Willpower.
 Your Interrupt only needs to be double or less the Speed of the attack you're defending against, rather than half or less.
-This effect persists of the duration of that IC; if you're being attack four times in the same IC, then all four defenses would receive this benefit.
+This effect persists of the duration of that IC, but applies only once per person, and can only be activated once per IC; if you're being attacked by four different people in the same IC, then all four defenses would receive this benefit, but if they respond with an interrupt in response to your own interrupt (typically as a result of it dealing damage or turning into an attack of some kind), your second interrupt (if needed) would not benefit from Desperation, nor may you activate Desperation a second time that IC.

 - Base Cost: 40
 - Requires: 6 Willpower